 "... studies show that one automated shared vehicle can replace around 3-10 traditional privately owned cars.
-For the total vehicle fleet, depending on the level of automation shared vehicles could potentially replace up to 50% to even 90% of conventional vehicles, especially in combination with a high-quality public transport system.
-Estimates furthermore show that a decrease in privately owned vehicles can reduce the required space for parking for 90% or more, and lead to less vehicle-kilometers-traveled.
-Due to the high capital costs, but low maintenance and operating costs compared to traditional cars, automated electric vehicles will be more interesting to share rather than to own.
-Automation can also help to overcome the hurdles of relocation and distribution management of the shared vehicles and avoid the hassle of finding and accessing the shared vehicle. https://www.sciencedirect.com/science/article/pii/S2590198220300403?via%3Dihub
+For the total vehicle fleet, depending on the level of automation shared vehicles could potentially replace up to 50% to even 90% of conventional vehicles. ...
+Estimates furthermore show that a decrease in privately owned vehicles can reduce the required space for parking for 90% or more."